 The common theme in these observations is to be able to move a project through the process with less effort and time.
 These productivity gains not only increase bottom-line results, they give contractors greater scalability to adapt to the natural ebb and flow of the business.
 The ability to maintain profit margins during these cyclical swings gives lean companies one massive advantage over their competitors: greater capacity utilization during surges and catastrophic events.

 The impact of this advantage is, in my opinion, tremendously undervalued.
 When surge events happen, everyone is busy, causing contractors to become overwhelmed with work and operate under the false misconception that they don’t need more business.
 All the while, their lean competitors are completing many more projects and building reserves against future downturns.
 The result widens the competitive gap between these companies to a point that is oftentimes insurmountable.

 Revisit the Strategic Plan

 At Violand Management, we believe that successful businesses start with a plan.
 Whether that is a comprehensive plan like what our clients develop at our annual business planning retreats, or something that was scribbled on the back of a napkin at your local pub, revisiting that plan at regular intervals gives business owners and their managers the opportunity to adjust and adapt when the game changes.
 This is by far the single greatest commonality amongst companies that have thrived through COVID-19.
 They all have a plan.

 Of course, not all contingencies in business can be planned for.
 I’m pretty certain there aren’t many business strategists who could have predicted the likelihood or impact of a global virus pandemic, let alone determine how or even if businesses should prepare for such an event.
 Yet, here we are.

-Regardless of your personal beliefs, interpretation of the data, or even predictions for the what the future might hold, one thing remains true: the restoration industry has proven to be recession-proof.
+Regardless of your personal beliefs, interpretation of the data, or even predictions for what the future might hold, one thing remains true: the restoration industry has proven to be recession-proof.
 But staking the claim of being pandemic-proof may require a little more effort.